aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_column-procedures-and-functions/gmp_column_getupperbound.rst

-    -  This function can be used to retrieve the upper bound after presolving in case the GMP was created by ``GMP::Instance::CreatePresolved``, even if the column was deleted.
+    -  This function can be used to retrieve the upper bound after presolving in case the GMP was created by ``GMP::Instance::CreatePresolved``, even if the column was deleted by the AIMMS Presolver.

 Example
 -------